 Step 1: Configure CA account

-Login to Venafi as a Service as an administrator.
+Login to Venafi as an administrator.
 On the left-hand side navigate to Configuration -> CA Accounts.
 Any existing CA account will be displayed here.
 Select Add New Account, provide a name, then select a CA and provide a credentials file.
 Next, click Authenticate.
 If successful, the authorized domains and policy will be retrieved from the public CA. Click Add Account and the newly added CA account will appear in the UI.

 Step 2: Create an Issuing Template